 Alternately, I would suggest that you browse through the complete list of WordPress multilingual plugins and go through other available options to find out which one best suits your needs.

-That's why WordPress takes no chances and offers some comprehensive security plugins that will ensure you are protected with an extra layer of security and firewall system.
-And just as all other plugins, these security plugins have also been created by WordPress contributors who are experts in the field of online security technology and are quite simple in their usage.
+That's why WordPress takes no chances and offers comprehensive security plugins that will ensure you're protected with an extra layer of security and firewall system.
+And just as all the other plugins, these security plugins have also been created by WordPress contributors who are experts in the field of online security technology and are quite simple in their usage.